 Long associated with summertime, festivals are now a hot commodity all year around.
-From food to music, to beer to wine to comics to hair to comedy to lighting, festival goers have a handful to experience.
+From food to music, to beer to wine, to comics to hair, to comedy to lighting, to film to gaming, festival goers have a handful to experience.
 How do you decide which festival to support?
 Is it a planned or an impulsive decision?
 Do you rely on influencers, location, notoriety or price?

 If you answer “yes” to all these questions, you are probably a festival goer.
 As content hunters, we try to expose the many angles of content curation.